-This page is a really simple overview of some of the most commonly used learning tools – it’s by no means an exhaustive list – new tools are created daily!
+This page is an overview of just some of the many digital tools used in learning – it’s by no means an exhaustive list – new tools are created daily!

 Anyone can set up a blog, which is an online journal which you can share with others.
-One popular site for setting up a blog seems to be blogspot, but there are many others – eg wordpress.
-You can set up a personal blog for friends and family, a professional blog, or a class blog. eg. my old 10 Computing class blog.
+A class journal is a great way to share students’ work.
+One popular site for setting up a blog is blogspot.
+Eg. my old 10 Computing class blog.

 Screen recorders (great for making tutorials)

 Translate in Google Docs

 prezi – http://prezi.com/ – create and edit slideshows online

 Agreeing on a date among a group – Doodle

 Make your own puzzles and embed them in your web space, at jigsawplanet – here is a sample

 Voki – make your own talking avatar or short online video-message to students.